anokta/barelymusician/README.md

 // Set the A3 synth instrument note pitch on with a 0.25 intensity.
 //
-// @note Pitch values are normalized by octaves, where each 1.0 value change shifts one octave, and
+// @note Pitch values are normalized by octaves, where each integer value of one shifts an octave by
-// 0.0 represents the A4 (middle A) pitch at 440 hertz in a typical instrument definition.
-However,
+// one, and zero represents the A4 (middle A) pitch at 440 hertz in a typical instrument definition.
-// this is not a strict rule, since `pitch` and `intensity` can be interpreted in any desired way by
+// However, this is not a strict rule, since `pitch` and `intensity` can be interpreted in any
-// a custom instrument.
+// desired way by a custom instrument. const auto d4_pitch = barely::Rational(-7, 12);
-const double a3_pitch = -1.0;
-instrument.SetNoteOn(a3_pitch, /*intensity=*/0.25);
+instrument.SetNoteOn(d4_pitch, /*intensity=*/barely::Rational(1, 2));

-// Check if the instrument note is on. const bool is_note_on = instrument.IsNoteOn(a3_pitch);  // will return true.
+// Check if the instrument note is on. const bool is_note_on = instrument.IsNoteOn(d4_pitch);  // will return true.

 // Add a low-pass effect to the instrument. auto effect = instrument.CreateEffect<barely::LowPassEffect>();